 Other than normal wear and tear, we do not anticipate any damage.
 If there is major damage, we have insurance to cover such costs.
 No significant damages were reported in last three years program ran at St. Martin of Tours.

 Of course.
 This is among the eligibility requirements.

 Volunteers and security personnel will call the police if there is any illegal activity.

 There will be staff on site at all times and case workers are on call.
 If the staff cannot handle the situation the police will be called.

-Holy Redeemer Lutheran Church has graciously agreed to offer our guests daytime shelter.
-We will offer transportation to the daytime center for those who wish to take advantage of it.
+We will offer transportation for those who wish to take advantage of the day center at Holy Redeemer Lutheran Church.
 For those that don't wish to go to the daytime center, they typically take advantage of a bus pass given by the county.

 No, because we will provide each with bedding and a cot.
-Holy Spirit originally purchased the cots.
-The network now funds replacement cots and sends them to each organization in the rotation.
+Holy Spirit Parish purchased the cots. and is sending them to each church in the rotation.
+The Village House Network of Churches now funds replacement cots and sends them to each organization in the rotation.